weird-sisters/conan-cmake-template/README.md

 ## Detect profile

-Conan handles the build tools to be used in particular situation with profiles:
+Conan handles the build tools to be used in particular situations with profiles:

 ```bash
 conan profile list